CSSFrancis/pyxem-website/docs/noncrystalline_materials.rst

 ===========================

 This section is designed to explain the workflow for analyzing a non-crystalline dataset.
-Primarily we can seperate things into three different methods.
+Primarily we can separate things into three different methods.

 * `Fluctuation Electron Microscopy (FEM)`_
 * `Angular Correlations and Angular Power Spectrum`_